timm/lisp/README.md

 - the same directory structures;
 - the same unit testing strategy;
 - the same way of handling global options;
-- the same workflow (git for storage, markdown for documentation),
+- the same workflow (git for storage, markdown for documentation);
-- the same multi-paned environment (tmux),
+- the same multi-paned environment (tmux);
-- the same editor (vim),
+- the same editor (vim);
-- the same same shell (bash),
+- the same same shell (bash).

-And all of those tricks
+All of those tricks
 worked in ascii terminals, are fast to boot, worked cross-platform, etc etc.

-Here are all those tricks, tweaked  for LISP.
+Here are those tricks, tweaked  for LISP.

 ## Installation